 Why is it important to see a dental hygienist?

 Dental hygienists play a crucial role in the treatment and prevention of oral health conditions.
 If you see a hygiene therapist on a regular basis, you’ll enjoy several benefits.
 The most important is reducing the risk of gum disease, tooth decay, bad breath, and sensitivity.
-Going to the dental hygienist can also enhance the natural beauty of your smile, which will make you feel more confident, and enable you to learn all about brushing and cleaning techniques and steps you can take to protect your teeth and gums.
+Going to the dental hygienist can also enhance the natural beauty of your smile, which will make you feel more confident, and enable you to learn all about brushing and flossing, cleaning techniques and steps you can take to protect your teeth and gums.
 Here’s a closer look at some of the main benefits of dental hygiene services:

 Preventing and managing gum disease

 Gum disease is a common oral condition, which can cause irreparable damage to the bone tissue, which supports the teeth and gums.
 Although gum disease is preventable, it is currently the leading cause of tooth loss among UK adults.
 At Piccadilly Dental, we provide a comprehensive range of services designed to prevent, treat, and manage gum disease.
 Our cleaning treatments can help to reduce the risk of gum disease, and we use intensive therapies to target stubborn plaque and tartar and prevent further damage once signs of gum disease have been detected.
 Gingivitis, a mild form of gum disease, can be managed and treated before it starts to cause long-term, irreversible damage within the mouth.
 If gingivitis is left untreated, it can develop into periodontal disease, an advanced form of gum disease that can cause the teeth to become loose and fall out.

 If you’re at risk of gum disease, or you have early signs of gingivitis, we strongly recommend attending regular dental checks and dental hygiene sessions.